remy/remysharp.com/public/blog/firebase-lambda-zeit-now.md

 ![Lambda and db](/images/lambda-db-1.png)

+I'm capturing these custom timings by setting the [`Server-Timing`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server-Timing#Syntax) header, which can be very useful in these situations.

-Brian LeRoux [tells me](https://mobile.twitter.com/brianleroux/status/1134855207039320064) using DynamoDB I should (be able to) see 9ms response times.
+Brian LeRoux [tells me](https://mobile.twitter.com/brianleroux/status/1134855207039320064) using DynamoDB I should (be able to) see 9ms response times, so that's what I'll move to next.